How Long Does It Take To Excavate A Construction Site?

 How Does the Excavation Process Work?

-Before excavation can begin, your job site must be carefully examined to ensure that the surrounding natural habitat is persevered throughout excavation.
+Before excavation can begin, your job site must be carefully examined to ensure that the surrounding natural habitat is preserved throughout the excavation.

 Next, you will make plans for the site's size and depth, and the excavation contractors make drawings to mark the excavation site's boundaries.